Modulo-N circular convolution

 c = cconv(gpuArrayA,gpuArrayB,n)

 Circular convolution is used to convolve two discrete Fourier transform (DFT) sequences.
-For very long sequences, circular convolution may be faster than linear convolution.
+For long sequences, circular convolution can be faster than linear convolution.

 c = cconv(a,b,n) circularly

 the length of the resulting vector.
 If you omit

 to the linear convolution computed with